frankwu2000/comp551_project2/README.md

 - Decision tree

   The decision tree expand node based on information gain used entropy of each set.
 I first preprocess all possible split point for each feature by calculating the midpoint of all training x value.
 Then use information gain to pick the split with gratest information gain.
 The tree keeps expanding until the information gain is smaller than the predefined threshold or it used all features.

+  NOTE: threshold and max_feature_num are input parameter when initalizing decision tree class.
+    - threshold is the smallest information gain allowed to grow the tree.
+    - max_feature_num is the maximum depth allowed to grow the tree.

 - Conclusion